Yamini2001/LeetCode-Solutions/README.md

   ## Maximal Rectangle
   Given a rows x cols binary matrix filled with 0's and 1's, find the largest rectangle containing only 1's and return its area.

+  ## Minimum Time Visiting All Points
+   Return the minimum time in seconds to visit all the points in the order given by points.